Day 1 - Hereford's foodie scene

-Whenever you start, make sure to set aside a few hours to seek out some of the city’s real culinary treats - affogato from The Buttermarket; pistachio coffee and baklava from The Meze; wild sourdough from award-winning NIZI bakery.
-If you’re self-catering, be sure to stop at Fodder for vegan treats, at Hereford Deli, Mousetrap Cheese, Hereford Beer House and the shop at Hereford Cider Museum.
+Whenever you start, make sure to set aside a few hours to seek out some of the city’s real culinary treats from wild sourdough at the award-winning NIZI bakery and vegan treats at Fodder through to local products at Hereford Deli, Mousetrap Cheese, Hereford Beer House and the shop at Hereford Cider Museum.
 Time it right and your trip might coincide with Bastion Street Feast, a semi-regular street food festival that is heaven for Herefordshire foodies.

 Your only must-do activity before turning in for the night?
 Draw straws to decide who’ll be tomorrow’s designated driver.

 Day 2 - Cider Country - Leominster